jacomyal/domino.js/SPECS.md

 2. What name for the function property in listeners configuration? (`fire`, `trigger`, `method`)
 3. What name for registration? (`register`)
 4. Should the user be able to use the controller logger?
+5. If tiles were to be accepted, maybe the listeners part of the registers is no more coherent.